paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

     seems to be pretty good
 - began changing makefile to produce shared library for easy inclusion at compile time (for measuring nas parallel benchmarks)
+- finished converting build chain to produce and use a shared library

 How do we measure NAS parallel benchmarks using our program?
 - source code will have `#ifdef FHV_PERFMON ... #endif` sections